gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

 For loops with strings
 ----------------------------------------

+.. py:function:: for char in str:

+    | the string is looped through with each character in the string, ``str``, being placed in the ``char`` variable for use in the for loop block code.

 | The code below loops through each character in a string and does something with it.
 | ``for welcome_character in welcome_string`` takes each character in the string ``welcome_string`` and puts it in the variable ``welcome_character``.
 | ``display.scroll(welcome_character)`` then scrolls the character.